Thomas Forsaith: Parliament

-Forsaith once again stood for election and he and Walter Lee were returned on 23 August 1853 to the 1st New Zealand Parliament as representatives of the Northern Division electorate, which covered the area north of Auckland but south of Whangarei.
+Forsaith once again stood for election and he and Walter Lee were returned on 23 August 1853 to the 1st New Zealand Parliament as representatives of the Northern Division electorate, which covered the area north of Auckland but south of Whangārei.

 The Fitzgerald Executive was the first Executive Council under the 1852 Constitution led by James FitzGerald.
 When it became clear that the first ministers had no power, they resigned as the Executive after seven weeks on 2 August 1854.
 Robert Wynyard, the administrator filling in after Grey's departure and before the arrival of the next Governor, Colonel Thomas Gore Browne prorogued Parliament as the members refused to accept his claim that responsible government was not possible without royal assent, which had not been given.
 In the second session of the 1st Parliament, Forsaith, as a member of the minority which supported Wynyard, was appointed by Wynyard to lead an Executive.
 The other members of this Executive were Jerningham Wakefield, William Travers and James Macandrew.
 This appointed Cabinet did not have the confidence of Parliament and lasted only from 31 August to 2 September 1854.
 Forsaith's Ministry is the shortest in New Zealand's parliamentary history.

 When Browne arrived, he announced that self-government would begin with the 2nd New Zealand Parliament.
 No new Cabinet was formed before then, but when it did, responsible government was obtained under the Sewell Ministry led by Henry Sewell.

 In the 1855 general election, Northern Division was contested by four candidates.
 The two incumbents, Forsaith and Lee, stood against Thomas Henderson and Joseph May (who would later become a prominent member of the Auckland Provincial Council).
 They received 292, 294, 363 and 213 votes, respectively.
 Henderson and Lee were thus declared elected, and Forsaith was beaten by two votes.

 Forsaith and Reader Wood contested a vacancy in the City of Auckland electorate.
 The nomination meeting on 26 April 1858 sparked little interest.
 A show of hands was in favour of Forsaith, and Wood called for a poll.
 The election was held the next day and Forsaith was elected.
 Parliament at the time was in session, and he took the oath on 28 April, being welcomed back by the speaker.